 Irish Queenslander has a popular website, Facebook page, Twitter and Instagram accounts.

 Mary also works as a media consultant and runs her own freelance editorial services company, The Right Type.
-Over the years, her clients have included websites, social media sites, festivals, committees, sports and social groups, engineering companies, book publishers, and national and international newspapers and magazines.
+Over the years, her clients have included websites, social media sites, festivals, committees, sports and social groups, engineering companies, medical companies, book publishers, and national and international newspapers and magazines.